-Marigold Meaning in Romance, Astrology & Religion
+Marigold Meaning & Symbolism

 Marigold meaning includes passion, creativity and happiness.
 Other marigold meanings include cruelty and jealously.
 On the other hand, marigolds are thought to be effective in stopping gossip.
 Marigolds are viewed as an anti-dote for the sharp-tongued.
 In this way, marigold meaning includes the promotion of cheery conversations.

 Marigolds are a versatile flower with deep roots in religious practice in ancient religions such as Aztecs and in Christianity and Hinduism.
 Marigolds are known as the “Herb of the Sun.”
 The Welsh believed that if marigolds were not open early in the morning, then a storm was on the way.
-Learn about other flowers meaning happiness.

 Marigold Meaning in Romance and Dreams